PabloReyes/userscripts/README.md

 These userscripts are valid for mostly any new browser.
 I would recommend installing a userscript manager like *[tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)* for Chrome or *[greasemonkey](https://addons.mozilla.org/es/firefox/addon/greasemonkey/)* for Firefox

-Then just click in any of the .js files and your manager should handle the rest and ask you if you want to install it.
+Then just click in any of the .js files and then click on "raw".
+Your manager should handle the rest and ask you if you want to install it.

 Depending on the browser, it may have built-in support for userscripts.
 In the case of Chrome, you can just drag & drop the js file into the "Extensions" screen and it will ask if you want to install it.